PR-ODINSON/Snake_game/README.md

 5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for details!

 ## Acknowledgments
 - Thanks to the developers of [Pygame](https://www.pygame.org/) for providing a fantastic library for game development.